Philippines clears roads, counts cost, as quake deaths reach 158

 Authorities have recorded more than 1,200 aftershocks including one of magnitude 5.5.

-Nearly 17,000 people have yet to return home in the town of Loboc, where the island's second oldest church, the Church of St Peter, was pulverized in the quake.
+Nearly 17,000 people have yet to return home in the town of Loboc, where the island's second oldest church, the Church of St Peter, was pulverised in the quake.

 "All of them left their houses because of the strong aftershocks," said Mayor Helen Alaba, who said she had sent out teams of engineers to check if homes were safe.